atlassian/github-for-jira/CONTRIBUTING.md

 For tests, run `npm test`.
 If you want to run a different tunneling tool, run `docker-compose up app` instead as it will only bring up the app and its dependencies (redis & postgres).
 You can then run you tunnelling tool to point to `http://app:8080`.

-If aws cli returns an error, please run `aws configure` and provide some fake data (region is us-east1) to make it working with localstack.

 ### Installing the App

 Go to your Jira instance that you created earlier and do the following steps: